mohammadmasoumi/object-challenge/README.md

 # Challenge

-This project is a technical challenge project which is powered by flask and docker.
+This project is a technical challenge project which is powered by flask, docker and openresty.